 This project is a unique timepiece combining a normal digital clock with a binary representation, allowing you to see time in both formats.
 This is especially useful to those who can’t quite decipher the binary time.
 As a bonus an LCD displays the day, date and temperature.

-These clocks display the time in binary format, the native language of a computer (Based on 1’s and 0’s).
+You’ve probably seen some of the “Hacker” clocks floating around the internet.
+These clocks display the time in binary format, the native language of a computer (Based on 1s and 0s).
 The time is shown using LEDs instead of 7-segment displays.
 Ever since I got mine people have asked me what it’s displaying, and some don’t even believe me when I tell them it’s the time in binary.
 Technically it is BCD or Binary-Coded Decimal, but we’ll simplify the terminology by sticking with the binary number system.

 When I started this project I already knew I was looking for and drew a concept drawing on my white board at work.
 The Binary / Digital Clock would have the binary display on top with the 7-segment displays directly below each set of LEDs.

-Since I already intended to use the DS1302 for timekeeping, I decided I might as well make use of the date information available to me as well, and so a Parallax 2X16 Serial LCD Display was added to show the day, date and temperature.
+Since I already intended to use the DS1302 for timekeeping I decided I might as well make use of the date information available to me as well and so a Parallax 2×16 Serial LCD Display was added to show the day, date and temperature.

 With all the hardware in use I needed an additional breadboard just to break out the binary displays.
 Several T1 LEDs can be seen here forming the Binary Display.
-The digital display resides on the 7-segment displays on the PDB, but we lose 1 digit, so seconds are not being displayed in this picture.
+The digital display makes use of the 7-segment displays on the PDB, but we lose 1 digit, so seconds are not being displayed in this photo.

 The backlight on the LCD can be independently controlled allowing for it to be set for automatic or manual operation.
 I am leaning toward a mix where it is based on the time as well as the current light conditions.
 Anyone have any feedback on a preference?